 Size: 120 H x 90 W x 2,5 [cm] / 47,2 H x 35,4 W x 1 [in] Year: 2018

-Supergirl 6 is a new avant-garde painting painted on canvas using own technique with the use of acrylic paints.
-Absolutely emotional, energizing and unique creation was created under the influence of cubist painting, which is a combination of abstraction and realism.
+Supergirl 6 is a one-off painting painted on canvas using own technique with the use of acrylic paints.
+Emotional, energizing and unique creation was created under the influence of cubist painting, which is a combination of abstraction and realism.
 We see an athletic girl with dark hair during shoulder exercises using professional fitness equipment.
 The original composition and the way of presenting the figure of a woman and the environment in which she is located.
 As Pablo Picasso once said:

 “The secret of many of my deformations – which many people do not understand – is that there is an interaction, an intereffect between the lines in a painting: one line attracts the other and at the point of maximum attraction the lines curve in toward the attracting point and form is altered.”